devkodeio/javascript-interview-questions/CONTRIBUTING.md

 - There should have minimum 2 options
 - Try to keep the options closer to the answer to make it interesting
+- Answer should be provided for each question

+To know the standards followed, please refer to the existing completed question.